mansam/fossbox/content/decause-import-python-as-thehardway.md

 Author: decause
 Tags: legacy, foss@rit
 Category: legacy
 Summary: > "A programmer will eventually tell you to use Mac OSX or Linux.
-If the ...
+If the programmer likes fonts and typography they’ll tell you to get a Mac OSX computer.
+If they like control and have a _huge beard_ then they’ll tell you to install Linux."  [http://learnpythonthehardway.org/index](http://learnpythonthehardway.org/inde x)  AttachmentSize  [LearnPythonTheHardWay.pdf](http://foss.rit.edu/files/LearnPythonTheHardWay.pd f)  594.03 KB   ...

 > "A programmer will eventually tell you to use Mac OSX or Linux.
 If the programmer likes fonts and typography they’ll tell you to get a Mac OSX